MicrosoftDocs/well-architected/well-architected/cost/monitor-checklist.md

   - [Follow a consistent tagging standard](/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#metadata-tags)
   - [Video: How to review tag policies with Azure Cost Management](https://www.youtube.com/watch?v=nHQYcYGKuyw)

 - **Use Azure built-in roles for cost**.
-Only give access to users who you want to view and analyze cost reports.
+Give access only to users who you want to view and analyze cost reports.
 You can define roles by their scope.
 For example, use the **Cost Management Reader role** to enable users to view costs for their resources in subscriptions or resource groups.
   - [Provide the right level of cost access](/azure/cloud-adoption-framework/ready/azure-best-practices/track-costs#provide-the-right-level-of-cost-access)
   - [Azure RBAC scopes](/azure/cost-management-billing/costs/understand-work-scopes#azure-rbac-scopes)